bladshed/Assignment-Project-1/README.md

    * Apexcharts
       * I used only one chart just to show that I am able to use a third party chart library.
 You may find the chart in About me tab.

-   * Google fonts and font awesome were used for fonts and icons.
+   * Google fonts and Font awesome
-      * They have cool fonts and icons
+      * These two libraries were used for my fonts and icons.
+They have cool fonts and icons.

 ### CREDITS
-* [sg.hotels.com] (https://sg.hotels.com/go/singapore/best-singapore-shopping-malls) for my mall images
+* For my mall images [sg.hotels.com] (https://sg.hotels.com/go/singapore/best-singapore-shopping-malls)
-* [timeout.com] (https://www.timeout.com/singapore/things-to-do/the-prettiest-parks-in-singapore) for my mall images
+* For my parks images [timeout.com] (https://www.timeout.com/singapore/things-to-do/the-prettiest-parks-in-singapore)